 Food Museums in Modena

-The Museum of Spilamberto – Modena – tells the story, the culture and the secrets of one of the most identifying excellences of Emilia Romagna through a suggestive tour inside a wooden barrel.
+The museum in Spilamberto – not far from Modena – tells the story, the culture and the secrets of one of the most identifying excellences of Emilia Romagna, through a suggestive tour inside a wooden barrel.

-The visit starts from the large barrel-shaped room, continuing with the cooking room, the cooper’s shop, and the glazing room, and will allow you deepen the intimate and traditional link with the Modena area.
+The visit starts from the large barrel-shaped room, continuing with the cooking room, the cooper’s shop, and the glazing room, an itinerary that will allow you to deepen the intimate and traditional link between Traditional Balsamic and the Modena area.

 This space, wanted by one of the oldest Italian charcuterie industries, is located in Castelnuovo Rangone, in the Modena area, one of the most important pig production districts in Italy.